-Please then get in touch with us by emailing email@example.com for a payment invoice and access to the BANO database.
+Get in touch with us by emailing email@example.com following your donation to gain access to the BANO database.
+(Invoices for donations are available upon request)

 Suggested donations are £50 for small charities, £100 or more for larger charities and £200 or more for commercial trustee recruitment agencies.